 - The charity continually monitors the level of activity, prepares and monitors its budgets targets and projections.
 The charity has a policy of maintaining significant cash reserves. - · The charity closely monitors emerging changes to regulations and legislation on an on-going basis. - Internal control risks are minimised by the implementation of procedures for authorisation of all transactions and projects.
-Procedures are in place to ensure compliance with health and safety, volunteers, clients and visitors to the centre.
+Procedures are in place for staff, volunteers, clients and visitors, to ensure compliance with health and safety regulations.